 The fiber optic cables are deployed aerially or underground, The preferred method is in conduits underground where fiber optic cable is protected from the above ground elements.
 The City owns or has the right to use a relatively large amount of infrastructure that can be leveraged for advancing broadband.
-As represented in Figure 7-12, taken from the City of Fresno Broadband Strategic Plan (2023), Fresno owns or has access to approximately 93.2 miles of existing ITS fiber optic cables in underground conduits (shown in black) and about 19.8 miles of existing underground conduit placed as part of other projects (shown in purple) that fiber optic cabling could be added to.
+As represented in Figure 7-12, taken from the City of Fresno Broadband Strategic Plan (2023), Fresno owns or has access to approximately 93.2 miles of existing ITS fiber optic cables in underground conduits (shown in black) and about 19.8 miles of existing underground conduit placed as part of other projects (shown in purple) that fiber optic cabling could be used to expand the broadband network in Fresno.